PLANNING BEFORE YOU LEAVE HOME

 ** Helpful idea for parents – if you are unsure of what to get your son/daughter for Christmas or a Birthday, why not buy them an activity pack?
 Email firstname.lastname@example.org for more information.

-There are many shops, bars, and restaurants located in Whistler Village.
-Public pay phones and internet access are also readily available.
+There are many shops, bars, and restaurants located in Whistler Village, the Upper Village and Creekside.

 The legal drinking age in Canada is 19.
 If you are planning on checking out the local night life while you are here, you will be require to show 2 pieces of ID, one of which will need to be photo identification.
 Note that you may be asked for ID even if you are well over 19 so be sure to carry it with you.